CMPS-2200/recitation-01-template/answers.md

 - **10b)** For binary search?

 - **10c)** For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?
+You may assume that your sorting algorithm runs in $O(n \lg n)$ time.